 Related Links

-For more warm-up ideas, visit “18 Warm-Up Activities to Engage Students Before They Read Nonfiction Texts.”
+For more warm-up ideas, see “18 Warm-Up Activities to Engage Students Before They Read Nonfiction Texts.”
 (These work for fiction too.)

 ELA Warm-Ups in a Nutshell